nsalvacao/Plasmode/README.md

 - All changes must be documented and tested.
 - Respect the permissions/security model.
 - Review the [CONTRIBUTING.md] and [CODE_OF_CONDUCT.md].
+- New contributors should follow the [Onboarding Checklist](docs/onboarding_checklist.md).
 - Use [Discussions] for design or community proposals.

 ---